Shape-Preserving Prediction for Stationary Functional Time Series: Simulations

 \section{Simulations}

 Finite sample simulations were implemented to illustrate the effectiveness of the SP method.
-The method was tested on an FAR($1$) process with phase variability.
-In each simulation run, $200$ (or $500$) functions were generated, and the first 90\% of simulated trajectories were used to do one-step ahead prediction for the remaining 10\% of trajectories.
-Each simulation run was repeated 10 times.
-The warping functions and amplitude functions were simulated separately.
-We implemented two simulation settings.
-In the first set-up, we first simulated a Markov chain and a series of prototype warping functions followed by the actual warping functions.
-In the second set-up, the current warping function was generated to be a weighted average of the previous warping function and an error warping function.
-The prediction performance was compared through two different metrics, namely the $l^2$ distance and amplitude distance.
-In the situation where the variation in the phase accounts for most of the variation in the functional time series, these numerical experiments demonstrated the superiority of the proposed SP method.
+The method was tested on a FAR($1$) process with phase variation.
+In each simulation run, $300$ (or $600$) functions were simulated, and the first 90\% of the simulated trajectories were used for model fitting to do one-step ahead prediction for the remaining 10\% of trajectories by a moving-window approach.
+Each simulation run was repeated 200 times.
+We compared our method with the prediction method of Aue et al.~\cite{r3}, which does not incorporate functional registration, through two kinds of distance, the $\ell^2$ Euclidean distance ($\ell^2$) and the amplitude distance (FR). {We also compared our proposed state-space model with the transformation methods on the prediction of warping functions.}